Accounting Concept vs Convention: Difference and Comparison

 Accounting Concept vs Convention

 Accounting concepts are fundamental principles that underlie the preparation of financial statements.
 It is the fundamental principles that underlie the preparation of financial statements.
-Accounting conventions are generally accepted practices that are followed in accounting.
+Accounting conventions are accepted practices that are followed in accounting.

 Accounting Concept vs Convention